1989 Chinese protests by region: Hebei

+Because of the close proximity of Beijing, Tianjin and Hebei, many students and demonstrators from Hebei travelled to Beijing or Tianjin to establish contacts with protesters there.
+Demonstrations involved university students and other residents in Baoding, Shijiazhuang and other parts of the province.
+Several developments in Hebei were connected with the military because many of the units deployed in the crackdown in Beijing were normally based in the province.
+After the June Fourth crackdown, demonstrators surrounded the headquarters in Shijiazhuang of the 27th Group Army, which had participated in the enforcement of martial law in Beijing.

 Shijiazhuang石家庄

 Shijiazhuang石家庄 saw its first student demonstrations with the release of the April 26 Editorial.
 Four days later a report came to the central government warning that the students in the city were becoming more rebellious.

 On May 17, 1989, roughly 10,000 students and 200 journalists marched in support of the Beijing students and demanded dialogue and freedom of the press.
 Later in the day, 5,000 broke off and were able to get into the provincial government buildings and present their petitions to the authorities.
 The next day, May 18, saw some government employees, medical staff, and high school students join in the protests and the total crowds of marchers and onlookers swelled to about 150,000.